 Access to government records, disclosure forms, and similar materials through FOIA requests is essential to PPT's role of educating the general public.
-PPT operates as a non-profit organization with supporters who seek a transparent, ethical and impartial government that makes decisions in the best interests of all Americans, not former employers and special interests.
+PPT is a nonpartisan organization with supporters and members of the public who seek a transparent, ethical and impartial government that makes decisions in the best interests of all Americans, not former employers and special interests.
 PPT has no commercial interest and will realize no commercial benefit from the release of the requested records.